 As I wrote last time, though, in this mobile world that isn’t enough.
 You have to make sure your smartphone is serving you and not enslaving you.
 And beyond that I’m convinced to lead a life of growth and meaning you need to read.
 Probably more than you are right now.

 So how do we do that?
 The solutions that come to mind immediately are: on our smartphone, a paper book, or a tablet.
 I’m going to talk about a better way to read books: through the Amazon Kindle.

-A few years back my friend Chris asked me what I thought about the Kindle, and my opinion to him as of July 16, 2010 was: “It seems like having a book would be better.”
-Well, thankfully Chris didn’t listen to my awful advice and bought one, told me about it, changed my mind, and I haven’t looked back.
+A few years back a friend asked me what I thought about the Kindle, and my opinion to him as of July 16, 2010 was: “It seems like having a book would be better.”
+Well, thankfully my friend didn’t listen to my awful advice and bought one, told me about it, changed my mind, and I haven’t looked back.

 Here’s what’s so great about the Kindle:

 - Distractionless: yes, that’s a feature and not a bug.
 I like it that there aren’t pop ups telling me all about the emails I’m not reading or the cool Facebook posts that I need to be looking into.
 I’m here to read.
 The Kindle helps me read.

 - Battery Life: I don’t have to be preoccupied with powering the stupid thing while I’m using it.
 I can read.
 I have to charge it every once and a while.
 It’s not like the power sucking smartphone or tablet.